Pranta124/laravel-user-management/README.md

 4. **Restart your web server:**

 ## Usage
+* Set APP_URL=http://user-management.backend in your .env file.
+* Use Postman or any other API client to interact with the API endpoints.
 ## Authentication
 * Use the Password Grant Token client for authentication.
 * Ensure requests include the following header:
   ```bash
    Accept: application/json

 ## API Documentation
 1. **You can access the complete Postman collection for this project using the link below:**
     - [API Documentation on Postman](https://documenter.getpostman.com/view/35136827/2sAYBbfA2b#53920490-e98d-416f-b16e-40b1c3648be9)